colab4research/test/rebuttal.md

 In this paper, 'Content' refers to the textual information of 'Title' and 'Description' after extraction of 'Code' and 'Command', where 'Code' for reproduction is a common feature in the description of a GitHub report and 'Command'is the code snippet that is not part of the code block but is mixed with the texts in the description.

+---

+## Additional Responses

+---

+> **R2-comment1:** I am very confused with the use of the word "performance" in this paper, which, as far as I can tell, stands for accuracy, but I'm not sure.
+If so, the title should be "Multifaceted Hierarchical Accuracy Bug Report Identification for Deep Learning Projects".
+The intro starts by justifying this word in this way: "[performance bug means] and, in the context of DL systems, insufficient prediction accuracy and loss [62]."
+Reading paper [62] I find no traces of such definition.
+At some point [62] even says: "The small number of performance inefficiency issues suggests either performance issues rarely occur or these issues are difficult to detect."

+We would like to kindly mention that Nistor et al. [33] indicate that 'the training process based on an invalid DL model is ineffective even though it does not necessarily result in a TensorFlow error.
+This explains the poor performance of the trained model in terms of accuracy and loss.'.
+Moreover, they report that 'Another (second) TF user posted an issue reporting heavily blurred predicted images and poor loss performance.'.
+The referenced contexts above explain that Nistor et al. [33] consider low accuracy and loss value as poor performance issues.

+Indeed, the small number of performance inefficiency issues suggests either performance issues rarely occur or these issues are difficult to detect.
+But this does not mean we should give up discovering a way to detect those issues because they can lead to severe consequences in DL systems.

+> **R2-comment2:** On the other hand, later on, this submission says: "Our work here is to automatically identify those GitHub reports that are related to the performance of DL framework."
+So it looks like it is performance bugs not of the application itself but of the underlying DL framework?
+I found it really difficult to understand what exactly the work is trying to do.

+When we are talking about the phrase of 'DL framework', it refers to 'DL application' or 'DL project' as well.
+We will revise accordingly by using the same terms to mitigate reader's confusion.

+> **R2-comment3:** Related to this, the paper fails to convince me that the problem that is targeted by the work -- automatic identification of either performance or accuracy bug reports -- is important.
+Why do we need an automatic tool for this?
+In fact, taking [62] at face value, it looks like there aren't that many performance bug reports in DL applications.